nt246/physalia-lcwgs/day_1/markdowns/data_processing.md

   - `prefix` the prefix of raw fastq file names

-  - `lane_number` lane number; each sequencing lane or batch should be assigned a different number
+  - `lane_number` lane number; each sequencing lane or batch should be assigned a unique identifier

   - `seq_id` sequence ID; this variable is only relevant when different libraries were prepared out of the same sample and were run in the same lane (e.g. if you wanted to include a replicate).
 In this case, seq\_id should be used to distinguish these separate libraries.
+If you only have a single library prepared from each of your samples (even if you sequence that same library across multiple lanes), you can just put 1 for all samples in this column.

-  - `sample_id` sample ID
+  - `sample_id` sample ID; a unique identifier for each individual sequenced

-  - `population` population name
+  - `population` population name; the population or other relevant grouping variable that the individual belongs to

   - `data_type` data type; there can only be two possible entries: `pe` (for paired-end data) or `se` (for single end data).
 We need this in the table because for some of our processing steps, the commands are slightly different for paired-end and single-end data.

-It is important to make sure that the combination of lane\_number, seq\_id, and sample\_id is unique for each fastq file.
+It is important to make sure that the combination of sample\_id, seq\_id, and lane\_number is unique for each fastq file.

 <br>

-A second file that we’ll use is called a fastq list.
+We’ll also use a second file that we call a fastq list.
 This is simply a list of prefixes for the samples we want to analyze.
 Our sample table can contain data for all individuals in our study, but at any given time, we may only want to perform an operation on a subset of them.
 Like